joelnitta/spatial-phy-workshop/tutorials/occ_phy.md

     “iNaturalist observations become candidates for Research Grade when they have a photo, date, and coordinates.
 They become ‘Research Grade’ when the community agrees on an identification.”

+[^4]: The `coordinateCleaner` help documentation mistakenly says it is
+    the reverse order